jampaniuday/OCI-Notes/Net-Networking.md

 ## General Network

+### Route Tables

+Rules to show how traffic can be routed _out_ of the VCN

+A Route Table is not required for instances within the same CIDR block.

+A Route Table may be attached to multiple subnets, but each subnet can have only 1 Route Table.

 ### Security Lists

 Security Lists are a lists of firewall security rules that belong to a VCN